Rihanna Reveals Cleavage In Sheer Yellow Camisole & Bottoms On Instagram

 “Happy Birthday to my sweet beautiful mother.
 Thanks for teaching me that strength, love, forgiveness, sacrifice, hard work, and helping others in whatever way you can…is what true beauty looks like.
 Love you and I appreciate you!
 Thank You God for choosing this wonderful being to be my mom!”

-With all that being said, fans can stay tuned to hear more about her life updates along with news on her Fenty x Savage line.
+With all that being said, fans can stay tuned to hear more about her life updates along with news on her Fenty X Savage line.
 She’s also busy with her makeup line, Fenty Beauty, that’s shaking up the makeup scene by introducing a wide array of shades.

 There’s even a “Shade Finder” quiz that helps you find the right foundation.
 You start by choosing which model you most resemble, which is easy considering there are models of multiple ethnicities and skin colors.
 From there, it asks you easy questions like how easily you get sunburns and what color the veins are on your inner wrist.
 You’re then able to find out the right shade color for your skin, making shopping on their site that much easier.